Learn about the key provisions of Section 139 of the Income Tax Act, including filing deadlines, penalties, and corrections.

 This deadline is often extended to August 31st by the tax authorities in case of any delays or unforeseen circumstances.

-Taxpayers who are required to undergo an audit of their financial accounts must file their returns by September 30th.
-This deadline is applicable to:
+Taxpayers who are required to undergo an audit of their financial accounts must file their Income Tax Returns by October 31st, unless extended by the Central Board of Direct Taxes (CBDT).
+This deadline applies to:

-Business entities whose accounts need to be audited.
+Business entities whose accounts are subject to audit

-Self-employed individuals or professionals with a mandatory audit requirement.
+Self‑employed individuals or professionals with mandatory audit requirements

 Under Section 139 of the Income Tax Act, 1961, taxpayers are required to file accurate Income Tax Returns (ITR).
 If the return contains errors or missing information, it may be deemed defective.
 The Assessing Officer (AO) assigns specific error codes to highlight these issues.
 Here’s a breakdown of some common error codes under Section 139: